The Centre for Russian, European and Eurasian Studies (CREES) is one of the world’s leading research institutes in its field.

 Scholars wishing to spend time at CREES to undertake research are always welcome to discuss research and collaborative work, and to use the resources of the Baykov Collection

-- History, politics and society of the Soviet Union and its successor states
+- History, politics and society of eastern Europe

 - Europe in a globalised world: East and Central